CircuitSetup/Remote/README.md

 As long as the device is unconfigured, it creates a WiFi network of its own named "REM-AP".
 This is called "Access point mode", or "AP-mode".
 In this mode, other WiFi devices can connect to the Remote.

-It is ok to leave the Remote in this mode if it run stand-alone.
+It is ok to leave the Remote in this mode if it is run stand-alone.
 Typically, you'll use the Remote together with a [Time Circuits Display](https://tcd.out-a-ti.me).
-This requires the TCD and the Remote to be in the same WiFi network.
+This, however, requires the TCD and the Remote to be in the same WiFi network.
 If you have your TCD mounted in a car, you might want to connect the Remote to the TCD's very own WiFi network "TCD-AP"; see [here](#car-setup).

 In order to connect your Remote to a WiFi network, click on "Configure WiFi".
 The bare minimum is to select an SSID (WiFi network name) and a WiFi password.